samyycX/CS2-PlayerModelChanger/README.md

   "MySQL_Database": "",
   "MySQL_Table": "playermodelchanger",
-  "DisablePrecache": false, // optional, for those who will crash: set it to true and use ResourcePrecacher V1.0.4 "DisableAutoCheck": false, // optional, disable auto permission check for player models (enable it if your permission plugin have some problem)
+  "DisablePrecache": false, // optional, for those who will crash: set it to true and use ResourcePrecacher V1.0.4 "DisableRandomModel": false, // optional, disable the @random feature, default is false "DisableAutoCheck": false, // optional, disable auto permission check for player models (enable it if your permission plugin have some problem)
   "ConfigVersion": 1
 }